bgkendall/encoder-mount/README.md

 #### Direct Pin Matrix

-If a [direct pin matrix] is used, where each switches is wired between ground and a separate I/O pin, then the connection to ground can optionally be made by soldering across jumper `JP1`.
+If a [direct pin matrix] is used, where each switch is wired between ground and a separate I/O pin, then the connection to ground can optionally be made by soldering across jumper `JP1`.

 <img src="Images/encoder-mount-tight-bottom.png" width="400"